training-dev-fr/jsondb-sequelize-like/README.md

 Api Documentation will come with v1

-**json-sequelize-like** is a minimalist, file-based JSON database engine inspired by Sequelize.
+**jsondb-sequelize-like** is a minimalist, file-based JSON database engine inspired by Sequelize.
 It stores your data in flat `.json` files, supports typed schemas, append-only logs, validation, and a syntax similar to popular ORMs.
 Ideal for embedded systems, CLIs, quick prototyping, or educational use.